-The use of Metdata allows you to enable DATA DRIVEN DESIGN in your pre-engineering phase when designing field layouts.
-Metadata allows you to build or link your own data model to your private Asset Library or with the Generic library.
+The use of Metdata in Field Activity Planner allows you to enable DATA DRIVEN DESIGN in your pre-engineering phase when designing field layouts.
+Metadata allows you to build or link your own data model to your private Asset Library, the Generic library or as Virtual Assets.

 This is especially useful for providing equipment and costing options while designing the field.
 E.g. by defining metadata your users can then select various equipment configurations with corresponding options and link them to your VendorID, WBS, cost specifications etc.

 With version 5.4.x we have made some fundemental changes to make it easier to work with Metadata and also to future proof our ongoing efforts by bringing support for coming industry standards that can then be applied to your projects.
 We recommend reading the following section on Metadata Changes first that illustrates the many benefits of the new version.